DeividVeloso/puppeteer-camera/README.md

 ## To run on Docker

-First change the server.ts file line 49 from ` headless: false` to ` headless: true,`
+First change the server.ts file line 49 from ` headless: false`

 ```bash
  docker-compose up --build